vankxr/qo-100-tools/README.md

 # qo-100-tools
-Various tools for transmission and reception on the QO-100 sattelite amateur transponder bands.
+Various tools for transmission and reception on the QO-100 satellite amateur transponder bands.
 Includes everything I need (hopefully) to build a fully remote managed RF frontend to be placed on the roof, near the antenna while only bringing a few cables between it and the shack: power, two coax cables (TX IF and RX IF) and one UTP ethernet cable.

 ## Included tools
- - Upconverter - Converts the VHF/UHF IF signal to the uplink frequency of the sattelite (2.4 GHz)
+ - Upconverter - Converts the VHF/UHF IF signal to the uplink frequency of the satellite (2.4 GHz)
  - PA - Boosts the output power to 20 W (v1) and 250 W (v2) maximum, there is also a 10 W driver for the v2 that can be used for some QRP experiments
  - Directional Couplers - Experimental, manually constructed with simple scalpel cut traces on some Rogers RO4350B substrate
  - GPSDO - GPS Disciplined Oscillator to generate different precise reference frequencies